-The revised CRAS was sent to the Seminole Tribe of Florida (STOF) on September 6, 2019.
-The STOF concurred with the findings of the CRAS in a letter dated September 26, 2019 (see Appendix E - STOF Concurrence).
+The CRAS was forwarded to SHPO for review and SHPO's conclusions regarding the CRAS will be included in the final PEIR.
+The Seminole Indian Tribe of Florida (STOF) requested a copy of the CRAS.
+The STOF will be notified of the CRAS availability as part of the public hearing notification.
 Based on the results of the CRAS, the proposed project will pose no adverse effect to cultural resources listed or eligible for listing on the NRHP and thus no substantial impacts to cultural resources are anticipated.